 Try Hubstaff for 14 days

-Freelancers, hiring managers, employees, and entrepreneurs all need to make informed decisions about hourly rates.
-For instance, if you’re offered a salaried position, an hourly paycheck calculator can tell you your monthly take-home pay so you know you can pay your bills.
+Freelancers, hiring managers, employees, and entrepreneurs must make informed decisions about hourly rates.
+For instance, if you’re offered a salaried position as a new job, an hourly paycheck calculator can tell you your monthly take-home pay, essentially your monthly salary, so you know you can pay your bills.

-When you look at pay rates for different kinds of jobs, you might see them in a lot of different forms.
+When you look at pay rates for different kinds of jobs, you might see them in various forms.
 Pay rates are commonly given in these ways:

 To convert between different rates, use this chart to help.
-It shows you how many hours, days, or weeks you work in a specific time period.
+It shows how many hours, days, or work weeks are in a specific period.

 You can see that in a year, you work 2,080 hours.
-To calculate an hourly rate based on an annual salary, divide the salary by 2,080 to get the wage per hour.
+To calculate an hourly rate based on an annual salary, divide the salary by 2,080 to get the hourly wage.

 You can also do calculations the other way around.
-Let’s say you know the hourly wage and you want to figure out how much pay to expect in a month.
-There are an average of 160 hours in a month, so multiplying the hourly amount by 160 will give you an expected monthly gross pay.
+Let’s say you know the hourly wage and want to figure out how much pay to expect monthly.
+There are an average of 160 hours a month, so multiplying the hourly amount by 160 will give you an expected monthly gross pay.

-These figures are averages based on a typical 40-hour workweek, and they don’t take into account state and local taxes or other withholdings.
+These figures are averages based on a typical 40-hour workweek and don’t consider state and local taxes or other withholdings.

-Also, these numbers do not take into account vacation time or sick time.
-Unpaid time off can affect your rate calculations, especially if you're using this chart to help you set rates for contract work.
+Also, these numbers do not account for vacation or sick time.
+Unpaid time off can affect your rate calculations, especially if you use this chart to help set contract work rates.

-We're not here to give you tax advice, but keep in mind that self employed freelancers and consultants must pay their own federal taxes, medicare taxes, and other expenses under the Federal Insurance Contributions Act (FICA).
-If you're based in the US, check out this freelancer's guide to income taxes.
+We're not here to give you tax advice, but remember that self-employed freelancers and consultants must pay their own federal taxes, medicare taxes, and other expenses under the Federal Insurance Contributions Act (FICA).
+If you're in the US, check out this freelancer's guide to income taxes.

 If you’re looking for more information on how to set hourly rates as a freelancer, skip ahead to the section on determining hourly rates for freelancers.